ActionMesh: Animated 3D Mesh Generation with Temporal 3D Diffusion: Experiments

 \section{Experiments}

 We evaluate our model on the common video-to-4D task.
-We first compare to the state of the art through a quantitative comparison on an in-house benchmark constructed from Objaverse~\cite{deitke_objaverse_2022} as well as a qualitative analysis on the standard Consistent4D benchmark~\cite{jiang_consistent4d_2023} (\Cref{sec:comp}).
-Then, we present additional results corresponding to other applications of our method and we conduct an ablation study of our key components (\Cref{sec:extra_results}).
+We first compare to the state of the art through a quantitative comparison on a benchmark constructed from Objaverse~\cite{deitke_objaverse_2022} as well as a qualitative analysis on the Consistent4D benchmark~\cite{jiang_consistent4d_2023} (\Cref{sec:comp}).
+Then, we present additional results corresponding to other applications of our method and perform an ablation study of our key components (\Cref{sec:extra_results}).